minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 # Linux VPS (as a Service)

+Running a node on a server and allowing inbound connections on port 9001 will ensure your node acts as a **relay node**.

+Relay nodes are the backbone of the Minima peer-to-peer network that faciliate the transmission of transactions and blocks across the network and support the network to scale.

 Installing Minima as a background process with SystemD is an alternative to using Docker.
 SystemD is a daemon server that enables applications to run as background processes.

 The following instructions assume your server is using **Debian OS with no existing installations.**